Maria Bird-Browne

 Maria Vanessa Bird-Browne (born 1991) is a politician in Antigua and Barbuda.
-She was elected as a member of the House of Representatives for St. John's Rural East in the Parliament of Antigua and Barbuda in 2018, becoming the youngest lawmaker in the country and the youngest female member of parliament across the Commonwealth.
+She was elected as a member of the House of Representatives for St. John's Rural East in the Parliament of Antigua and Barbuda in 2018, becoming the youngest lawmaker in the country.
 She is the country's minister for housing, lands, and urban renewal.

 Bird-Browne's grandfather and uncle were the first and second prime ministers of Antigua and Barbuda, respectively.
-She is also the current first lady of the country; her husband, Gaston Browne, is the current prime minister, having assumed office in 2014.
+She is married to Gaston Browne, the current prime minister who assumed office in 2014.

 Early life and education

 Maria Bird was born in 1991.
 Her paternal grandfather, Vere Bird, was Antigua and Barbuda's first prime minister from 1981 to 1994 and is considered the father of the nation.
 Her parents are Purcell and Xandra Bird, and her uncle is Lester Bird, who served as prime minister of Antigua and Barbuda from 1994 to 2004.
+Her father Purcell Bird is founder of Murbee Resorts Inc, a company involved in luxury real estate development on the island of Barbuda.

 Bird-Browne graduated with a bachelor's degree in psychology from the University of Phoenix.
 She later received a bachelor of laws in 2019 from Arden University.

 Political career

-In the 2018 Antiguan general election, Bird-Browne ran as a candidate for the Antigua and Barbuda Labour Party for the St. John’s Rural East seat, which was previously held by her uncle Lester Bird.
+In the 2018 Antiguan general election, Bird-Browne ran as a candidate for the Antigua and Barbuda Labour Party for the St. John's Rural East seat, which was previously held by her uncle Lester Bird.
 The former prime minister endorsed her as his successor.
 She won, becoming the youngest member of the Parliament of Antigua and Barbuda at age 26.
-She was also the youngest female lawmaker in the Commonwealth as of 2018.
+She was also the youngest female lawmaker in the Commonwealth at that time.

 After taking office in March 2018, Bird-Browne was appointed as minister for housing, lands, and urban renewal, as well as junior minister in the Ministry of Legal Affairs, Public Safety, and Labor.
 She has focused on housing and infrastructure on the islands during her term.

+In the 2023 Antiguan general election, Bird-Browne was re-elected to the St. John's Rural East seat, collecting 1,770 votes (UPP candidate Sean Bird, Bird-Browne's cousin, collected 1,460 votes; DNA candidate Trevor Young won 48).
+Bird-Browne was also confirmed as minister for housing, works, lands, and urban renewal.

-She is married to the current prime minister of Antigua and Barbuda, Gaston Browne, making her the first lady as well.
+She is married to the current prime minister of Antigua and Barbuda, Gaston Browne.
 The couple wed in 2013, the year after Browne had defeated her uncle to take control of the Antigua and Barbuda Labour Party.
 When Bird-Browne took office in 2018, it marked the first time a husband-and-wife pair served together in Parliament.